navi2311/VSD_TCL/README.md

   ```
   this will tell we are running tcl script .to know the env in terminal use``` which env ```.

-  Basically when we run ./myscript.tcl OS sees the above lines and run ''' /usr/bin/env tclsh myscript.tcl'''
+  Basically when we run ./myscript.tcl OS sees the above lines and run ``` /usr/bin/env tclsh myscript.tcl```